zj565061763/compose-swiperefresh/README.md

 val state = rememberFSwipeRefreshState {
     // Set indicator mode for the start direction.
-'Above' is the default indicator mode. this.startIndicatorMode = IndicatorMode.Above
+'Above' is the default indicator mode. it.startIndicatorMode = IndicatorMode.Above

-    // Set indicator mode for the end direction. this.endIndicatorMode = IndicatorMode.Above
+    // Set indicator mode for the end direction. it.endIndicatorMode = IndicatorMode.Above
 }

 FSwipeRefresh(